-- prior to experiential placements in Year 1 of the program, evidence of currently valid certification or recertification and. - ii. prior to experiential placements in Year 2 of the program, evidence of currently valid certification or recertification and. - iii. prior to experiential placements in Year 4 of the program, evidence of re-certification that is valid to the end of Year 4.
-Students are held individually accountable for submission of required documentation.
+- i. prior to experiential placements in Year 1 of the program, evidence of currently valid certification or recertification and, - ii. prior to experiential placements in Year 2 of the program, evidence of currently valid certification or recertification and, - iii. prior to experiential placements in Year 4 of the program, evidence of re-certification that is valid to the end of Year 4.
+Students are held individually accountable for submission of required documentation. - iv.
+PharmD for Pharmacists Program only: students must have evidence of currently valid certification or recertification that is valid throughout their rotations.